Parenting is stressful. Being anxious is normal. But what happens when it’s something more?

 If you’ve ever seen Star Wars, envision an X-wing fighter careening through the trenches of the Death Star with its laser cannons blasting away in hyperdrive.
-Your brain is firing away incessantly, and the horrible feeling that something terrible is going to happen and you are helpless to control it becomes overwhelming.
+Your brain is firing away incessantly, and the horrible feeling that something terrible will happen and you are helpless to control it becomes overwhelming.

 The good news is that postpartum anxiety is treatable.
-For many people, it may take a dual approach, like behavioral therapy and medication working together.
+It may take a dual approach, like behavioral therapy and medication working together for many people.
 The idea of medication can be daunting for a new mother, especially a breastfeeding one, but there are some very safe and effective options.

 It’s okay to need help.
 It’s okay to ask for help.
 It’s okay to get help.